 Elapsed Time: The binary field when converted to decimal equals the number of hours since activation.
 The result is truncated to the nearest hour.

-Remaining Battery Capacity: The remaining battery capacity in the beacon compared to its initial capacity shall be verified as follows:
+Remaining Battery Capacity: The remaining battery capacity in the beacon compared to its initial capacity shall be verified as follows, unless bit combination 111 indicates that this feature is not provided in this beacon: